gab1one/as2-scripts/README.md

 # AS2 Server scripts
-This is a collection of scripts to bootstrap and run an Aquarian Skies 2 server.
+This is a collection of scripts to bootstrap and run an Aquarian Skies 2 server on a Linux machine.
 ## Setup
 - Clone the repository.
 - run ` setup.sh`